 Founded in 1965 by the Oblates of St. Francis de Sales as an expansion of the Allentown Diocese’s school system, DeSales University is a private, co-educational university that is located in Center Valley, Pennsylvania.
 It is still affiliated with the Roman Catholic Church and is accredited by the Middle States Association of Colleges and Secondary Schools.

 DeSales University is a leader in academic excellence.
 With small class sizes and over 80 percent of faculty holding terminal degrees in their field, the school is poised to be the highest standard of Roman Catholic education possible.
 And with over 30 major areas of study at the undergraduate level alone, with options for graduate studies also available, DeSales is a university that takes pleasure in providing students with a great education.
+Here are a few more facts:

 The school teaches from the Salesian and Christian humanism traditions, meaning that every part of student life can be enlightened through the Gospel of Jesus Christ.
 DeSales University continues to provide this idea of enlightenment to all students, regardless of their faith background, ensuring that every student leaves the university with and understanding of how faith and the real world are intertwined.